Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

 \subsection{Method Overview}

-Let us assume that a robot already gathered a training set containing $l$ measurements of a given phenomenon, obtaining tuples $(a_i,\mathbf{x}_i$, $t_i)$, where $i \in \{1\ldots\l\}$, the vector $\mathbf{x}_i$ describes the location of the measurement (e.g. position of a detected person or obstacle), $t_i$ corresponds to the time of the measurement and $a_i$ represents the measurement's value, e.g. the number of detected people, likelihood of an obstacle or robot velocity in the vicinity of ($\mathbf{x}_i,t_i$).
+Let us assume that a robot gathered a set containing $l$ measurements of a given phenomenon, obtaining tuples $(a_i,\mathbf{x}_i$, $t_i)$, where $i \in \{1\ldots\l\}$, the vector $\mathbf{x}_i$ describes the location of the measurement (e.g. position of a detected person or obstacle), $t_i$ corresponds to the time of the measurement and $a_i$ represents the measurement's value, e.g. the number of detected people, likelihood of an obstacle or robot velocity in the vicinity of ($\mathbf{x}_i,t_i$).

-Our method aims to find a $p(a|\mathbf{x},t)$, which would represent the conditional probability density function of the variable $a$ given the position $\mathbf{x}$ and time $t$.
-The proposed method is composed of five stages, which are performed in an iterative manner: \begin{enumerate} \item initialization; \item spatio-temporal clustering; \item model error estimation; \item identification of periodicities; \item and hypertime space extension. \end{enumerate}
+Our method aims to find a $p(a|\mathbf{x},t)$, which would represent the conditional probability density function of the variable $a$ given the position $\mathbf{x}$ and time $t$. \reve{The proposed method is composed of five stages: 1) initialization; 2) spatio-temporal clustering; 3) model error estimation; 4) identification of periodicities; 5) hypertime space extension.
+After initialization, our method repeatedly performs steps 2-4 as long as the model error, estimated by Eq. (\ref{eq:error}) during step 3, decreases.}